hackerlank/EasyDjango/doc/source/index.rst

   * Python 3.4+,
   * Django 1.8+,
-  * Redis for caching, sessions and celery broker,
+  * Redis for caching, sessions, websocket management and celery broker,
   * a reverse proxy like nginx.

 DjangoFloor in a nutshell